East Coast Main Line: East Coast Digital Programme

 The last refresh of the lineside signalling system on the southern ECML between London King's Cross and the Stoke Tunnel was commissioned in 1977 and as such was up for renewal between 2020 and 2029.
 Instead of renewing the current lineside signalling, it was decided to upgrade this section of the ECML to ERTMS in-cab signalling.
 This will not be the first instance of ERTMS on the UK rail network; it is in use on the Cambrian Line (where it was first piloted), on the Thameslink core Widened Lines route (with an ATO overlay), and on the Heathrow branch of the Great Western Main Line.
-However, it is the most complex application yet; never before in the UK has ERTMS been used on such a busy, mixed-traffic line, with freight, commuter, regional and InterCity services sharing as little as two tracks in the tightest sections.
+However, it is the most complex application yet; it is the first use in the UK of ERTMS on such a busy, mixed-traffic line, with freight, commuter, regional and InterCity services sharing as little as two tracks in the tightest sections.

 Unlike the Widened Lines route and the GWML, where ERTMS complements traditional lineside signals, the southern ECML will have its signals removed once the transition period to ERTMS is complete.
 This means that all trains running on the route will be required to be fitted with the appropriate onboard equipment.

 The Class 800 series (LNER Azuma Classes 800 and 801, Hull Trains Paragon Class 802, Lumo Class 803), Thameslink Class 700 and Great Northern Class 717 fleets are fitted with ERTMS equipment from manufacture.
-The Great Northern Class 387 fleet are undergoing retrofit, with the first train sent to Worksop Depot in October 2022.
+The Great Northern Class 387 fleet is undergoing retrofit, with the first train sent to Worksop Depot in October 2022.
 Following its return to service in July 2023, the remaining trains will be retrofitted in Hornsey Depot.
-The introduction of in-cab signaling will allow the ECML line speed to be increased to 140 mph in some places.
+The introduction of in-cab signalling will allow the ECML line speed to be increased to 140 mph in some places.
 The Class 800 series trains were designed to reach this speed, but minor modifications will be required to remove the equipment that is currently limiting speeds to 125 mph.
 There are currently no plans to retrofit ERTMS equipment to the InterCity 225 fleet, as they are expected to be withdrawn before the removal of the lineside signals; this means they will never reach their design speed of 140 mph (225 km/h) in service.